 Several business scenarios require the issuance of a credit note:

-1. Returns and defects: When customers return goods due to quality issues, damage, or incorrect specifications, sellers issue credit notes to adjust the original invoice amount.
+- Returns of goods under GST: When customers return goods due to quality issues, damage, or incorrect specifications, sellers issue credit notes to adjust the original invoice amount.

 Essential Components of a Credit Note